Informo/informo-feeder/README.md

-# RSS 2 Informo
+# Informo feeder

-RSS 2 (to) Informo is a tool to publish news over the Informo network from a RSS or Atom feed.
+The Informo feeder is a tool to publish news over the Informo network from a RSS or Atom feed.

 ## Build

-You can either install RSS 2 Informo by using a release on one of the [repository's releases](https://github.com/Informo/rss2informo/releases), or by building it by yourself.
+You can either install the Informo feeder by using a release on one of the [repository's releases](https://github.com/Informo/informo-feeder/releases), or by building it by yourself.

 The projet is built using [gb](https://getgb.io/), which you can install by running: